 The dates listed above are departure dates from LAX and from the program location back to LAX.

-Program Specific Costs: Residence Permit & Health Check - $145.00 USD*
+- Residence Permit & Health Check - 1,000 RMB (Charged to student account)

 - A supervised academic internship in a student's area of interest overseas in an international program.
 Internships may be with a non-profit, government agency, political, religious, educational, business or humanitarian organization.
 The student is required to maintain a regular schedule of on-duty hours each week and attend the internship seminar.
 Offered only in International Programs.